Emotions in decision-making

 One way of thinking holds that the mental process of decision-making is (or should be) rational: a formal process based on optimizing utility.
-Rational thinking and decision-making does not leave much room for emotions.
+Rational thinking and decision-making does not leave much room for strong emotions.
 In fact, emotions are often considered irrational occurrences that may distort reasoning.

 However, there are presently theories and research for both rational decision-making and emotional decision-making focusing on the important role of emotions in decision-making and the mental process and logic on the important role in rational decision-making.

 Loewenstein and Lerner divide emotions during decision-making into two types: those anticipating future emotions and those immediately experienced while deliberating and deciding.
 Damasio formulated the somatic marker hypothesis (SMH), that proposes a mechanism by which emotional processes can guide (or bias) behavior, particularly decision-making.
 Pfister and Böhm believe that "the issue of rationality should be based on the validity of emotional evaluations rather than on formal coherence."